sawubona-repo/KETE-HS20-WORK/LB6c-Cognitive Services/README.md

 #### License keys for Students
 Students are likely eligible for their own EDU licenses.
-They can check their eligibility and make requests here https://www.axure.com/edu
+They can check their eligibility and make requests at https://www.axure.com/edu

 ---
 ### XXXXX